aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.settings/odsofieldmapdata/type/_index.md

 ﻿---
+title: OdsoFieldMapData.type property
+linktitle: type property
-title: type property
+articleTitle: type property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Specifies if a given mail merge field has been mapped to a column in the given external data source or not"
+description: "OdsoFieldMapData.type property.
+Specifies if a given mail merge field has been mapped to a column in the given external data source or not"
 type: docs
 weight: 50
 url: /python-net/aspose.words.settings/odsofieldmapdata/type/